uva-cci/cci-website/content/authors/chris/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio:
-  Christopher is a Post-doc researcher working on (languages for) specifying distributed systems, for eliciting, negotiating, testing, and verifying system properties.
+  Christopher is a post-doc researcher working on (languages for) specifying distributed systems, for eliciting, negotiating, testing, and verifying system properties.

 interests:
 - distributed systems (e.g., atop unreliable asynchronous networks)
-- system specification (e.g., in Alloy)
+- set-theoretic models and model-checking (e.g., in Alloy)
-- systems programming (e.g., in Rust)
+- functional models and and theorem proving (e.g., in Rocq)
-- theorem proving (e.g., in Rocq)
+- logic programming and search (e.g., in Clingo)
-- logic programming and model-checking (e.g., in Clingo)
+- imperative and systems programming (e.g., in Rust)

 education:
   courses: